Aztec03hub/ovtim/README.md

 ```

 ## To Test:
 NOTE: TESTS STILL NEED TO BE WRITTEN!
 From root directory, run `pytest -v`

 ## To Do:
 Lots, god damnit.. lots.
 But we're gonna create great things, mark my words.
 Add a config file manager/package of some sort.
+Elegance is key.

 ## To Save Current Environment to `requirements.txt`:
 ```shell